Architecture in Schools Programme Information

 Alderwood Primary Project Overview

-Overview of project: Pupils began their project by discussing the meaning of ‘shared’ and how this could be interpreted.
-Pupils also explored who they meant by community and what all the different elements of the community would hope to gain from a shared space.
+Overview of the project: Pupils began their project by discussing the meaning of ‘shared’ and how this could be interpreted.
+Pupils also explored who they meant by the community and what all the different elements of the community would hope to gain from a shared space.
 Pupils then explored a great website called Spacehive.com which helped them to understand how other people tried to adapt, change and improve their local areas.
 Pupils also researched the ‘21 coolest works of architecture in London’ on ukbusinessinsider.com.
 This gave pupils the opportunity to consider what they liked and disliked before beginning the task of planning their own ‘Shared City’.

 After exploring what they would expect to find in a city pupils then focused in on users from different elements of the local community and considered what they would expect to find.
 Avery Hill Park is very close to Alderwood Primary School.
 The University is moving away from the site resulting in a large-scale redevelopment of the area.
 Consequently, pupils decided to focus on this as the basis for their design project.